- 5.01: Purpose

 - 5.06: Responsibilities of Individual Registrants

-The purpose of 239 CMR 5.00 is to require all registered embalmers and registered funeral directors to obtain continuing education as a condition for renewal of their licenses in order to maintain the high standards of the profession and business of funeral directing, and to establish criteria for approval of continuing education programs to be used in fulfilling such continuing education requirements.
+The purpose of 239 CMR 5.00 is to require all registrants to obtain continuing education as a condition for renewal of their licenses in order to maintain the high standards of the profession and business of funeral directing, and to establish criteria for approval of continuing education programs to be used in fulfilling such continuing education requirements.

 For purposes of 239 CMR 5.00, the following terms shall have the following meanings: